-UK Court says EU settled status rules need to change
+UK High Court rules parts of EU settled status unlawful

-The UK Court said these provisions are not in line with the EU-UK withdrawal agreement, the international treaty governing the UK exit from the European Union.
-But pre-settled status holders are invited to continue applying for full settlement.
-Here is why.
+The Court said these provisions in UK law are not in line with the withdrawal agreement, the international treaty governing the UK exit from the European Union.
+But eligible pre-settled status holders are urged to continue applying for full settlement.

 What is pre-settled status